blackferncreations/germankeycut/boundaries.md

 ## No Fixed Playbook

-GermanKeyCut does not prescribe a universal sequence such as:
+Structural positioning does not prescribe a universal sequence such as:

 1. translate the offer
 2. localize the website